-I slightly altered the recipe and used pecans on top instead of walnuts in the batter.
-I think pecans and maple just go together and I was right on this combination.
-Plus, Bret can pick the pecan off the top if he wants to.
+The recipe is slightly altered to use pecans on top instead of walnuts in the batter.
+I think pecans and maple just go together and it’s just right on this combination.
+Plus, Bret the pecan hater can pick it off the top if he wants to.

-I love anything with maple flavoring and this is chuck full of it.
-It’s one of those bars that I keep going back to and sneaking a bit here and there.
+Anything with maple flavoring is tops on my list, and these bars are chuck full of that Vermont tree juice.
+It’s one of those bars that you keep going back to and sneaking a bit here and there.
 I can always blame it on the dog, I guess.

 - 1 1/4 C packed brown sugar